 - Width: 120 / (32/2) = 120 / 16 = 7.5"

 - Height: 150 / (32/2) = 150 / 16 = 9.375"

 Remember this is just the design area, so be sure to add at least 3" inches to each side for stitching.
 You may need to add even more depending on your finishing technique.

 If this sounds pretty complicated, then you might want to try the Yarn Tree fabric calculator.

 If the designer provides the stitch count you can simply do the above calculations to find the fabric size.
-However, sometimes you are only given the design size, such as 5.5" wide x 7.5" high on 32-count and you want to stitch it on 28-count.
-Here is how I figure it out, based on stitching over 1 fabric thread.
+Sometimes you are only given the design size, such as 5.5" wide x 7.5" high on 32-count and you want to stitch it on 28-count.
+Here is how to figure it out, based on stitching over 1 fabric thread.

 For the width multiply the width (5.5") by the old fabric count (32) to get the original stitch count, then divide by the new fabric count (28).
 5.5 x 32 = 176 / 28 = 6.2"

 Do the same for the height.
 7.5 x 32 = 240 / 28 = 8.57".

 A rule of thumb is that if the new fabric count has fewer threads per inch than the original fabric, then the finished design size gets bigger.
 (5.5" on 32-count versus 6.2" on 28-count) If the new fabric count has more threads per inch than the original fabric, then the finished design size is smaller.